flatlandchurch/flatland-site-hugo/content/_index.md

         label: Sign Up Now
 ---

 Flatland.
 Our name reflects our mission and our culture.
-We make the pathway to knowing God as flat and easy as possible.
-You'll also find that everyone is on level ground--we're all on this journey together--with Jesus as our Lord.
-If you want to move to the center of God's kingdom, there's something here for you.
+We make the pathway to knowing God as smooth and easy as possible.
+We're all on this journey together.
+If you want a safe and inspiring place to move to the center of God's kingdom, <b>there's something here for you</b>.
+Discover the good news of Jesus and experience the power of His Spirit.